D-Flow: Differentiating through Flows for Controlled Generation: Related Work

 \textbf{Inverse Problems. } A new line of works alter the diffusion generation process for training-free solutions of inverse problems.
 Most works can be viewed as building guidance strategies to the generation process of diffusion models. \cite{kawar2022denoising} takes a variational approach deriving a solver for linear inverse problems.
 Similarly, \cite{chung2022improving,wang2022zeroshot} modify the generation process by enforcing consistency with the observations either via cost functions or projections \cite{choi2021ilvr,wang2022zeroshot,lugmayr2022repaint}.
 Other approaches guide the sampling process with derivatives through the diffusion model at each denoising step~\cite{ho2022video,chung2023diffusion,song2023pseudoinverseguided,pokle2023trainingfree}.
 A recent work by \cite{rout2023solving} extends the ideas for latent diffusion models by chained applications of encoder-decoder.
 Similar to our approach \cite{mardani2023variational} performs optimization of a reconstruction loss with score matching regularization.

 \textbf{Conditional sampling. } Conditional sampling from diffusion models can be achieved by training an additional noise-aware condition predictor model~\cite{song2020score} or by incorporating the condition into the training process \cite{dhariwal2021diffusion,ho2022classifier}.
 These approaches however require task specific training.
 Plug-and-play approaches, on the other hand, utilize a pre-trained unconditional generative model as a prior. \cite{graikos2023diffusion} perform constrained generation via optimization of a reconstruction term regularized by the diffusion loss. \cite{Liu_2023_CVPR} seeks for optimal control optimizing through the generation process to learn guiding controls.

-Our method formulates a similar optimization problem like earlier works on generative normalizing flow models \cite{whang2021solving,chávez2022generative}.
+Our method formulates a similar optimization problem like earlier works on GANs \cite{bora2017compressed} and normalizing flows \cite{asim2020invertible, dombrowski2021diffeomorphic,chávez2022generative}.
+While \cite{asim2020invertible} provides an analysis of a simplified linear model, \cite{dombrowski2021diffeomorphic} analyzes the manifold preserving properties of diffeomorphic generative models.
+Our work provides a novel theoretical analysis of the gradient of differentiable functionals with respect to initial values of diffusion/flow generative processes with affine Gaussian paths.
+Our analysis unravels a fresh perspective on the implicit regularization implemented by differentiating through the generation process, even with a few number of steps (Appendix \ref{app:discrete_time}), that aligns with the denoising attributes of diffusion/flow models.
 We note that using gradients through the solver for the case of discrete diffusion models was first used by \cite{wallace2023endtoend} for classifier guidance and by \cite{samuel2023generating} to generate rare samples.